-This quick one pan, Spanish style chicken with cauliflower rice is super easy and big on flavor.
+Quick Mediterranean chicken with cauliflower rice is a skillet dinner that’s super easy and big on flavor.

 This recipe is a one-pan meal, which makes dinner super easy.
 I’ve prepared a free eBook of one-pan meals for you, so be sure to check out how to get your copy below!

 Quick one pan meals are one of the best time-saving strategies for getting healthy meals on the table on busy weeknights.
-This quick one pan, Spanish style chicken with cauliflower rice is super easy and big on flavor.
+This quick one pan, Mediterranean chicken with cauliflower rice is one of my low carb recipes that’s super easy and big on flavor.

 No problem, I thought, maybe I can fix this.
 I tweaked it here and there and made it again.
 But this time, I went a little too heavy on the jalapeños.
 Like a five-alarm fire–hot.
 Please, get me another glass of water!

-After making this dish three times, I humbly believe I’ve hit on a superb one pan, Spanish style chicken with cauliflower rice, and I’ve got to share it with you.
+After making this dish three times, I humbly believe I’ve hit on a superb one pan, chicken breast dinner recipe with cauliflower rice, and I’ve got to share it with you.

 Why did I choose to make this chicken with cauliflower rice?